scenerystack/community/docs/reference/api/axon/Timer.md

 # Timer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/Timer.ts](https://github.com/phetsims/axon/blob/main/js/Timer.ts) for the most up-to-date information.

 ## Overview

 Timer so that other modules can run timing related code through the simulation's requestAnimationFrame.
 Use its